 Amsterdam is one of the world’s most beautiful cities.
-It’s a place that pleasantly surprises many visitors.
-One of the only downsides is that it is often packed with tourists.
-We were fortunate to live in the UNESCO World Heritage listed city center for over three years, and have written about Amsterdam many times.
-I even guided a small group tour through Belgium and Holland.
-Here are our ultimate tips on visiting Amsterdam!
+Its well preserved 17th century guild houses and lovely canal-side terraces offer a charming backdrop.
+We were fortunate to live in the UNESCO World Heritage listed city center for 3 and 1/2 years, and have written about the city many times.
+Here are greats tips to have a wonderful experience in Amsterdam!

 Where to Stay in Amsterdam?